-Important Statement (Reviewed December 2017)
+Important Statement (Reviewed April 2022)

 The policy does not cover requests made under the Environmental Information Regulations 2004, as these are not dealt with by the Land Charges section and a separate policy applies to these requests.
 To ensure the Council encourages regeneration and growth within Barrow it is important that the council can service requests for Property Searches as efficiently and as responsively as possible.

 If you are requesting to view the information only then you will be offered an appointment to do this within the 20 working days.
 EIR requests are processed in an sequential order with all other requests received for Council Information.
 Consequently requests will take longer to process than official searches.

 EIR average response time is 15 working days.
 More information on requests under the Environmental Information Regulations and Freedom of Information can be found on the Data Protection and Freedom of Information page.